 Women were the first to see Jesus of Nazareth alive after his death by crucifixion.
 Early on the first Easter morning they arrived at the tomb to continue the burial process used by the Jewish people of the first century.
-They did not embalm Jesus as we do today.
-They wrapped His body with long bands of linen cloth sprinkling aromatic spices in the layers as they wrapped it.
-These women arrived at the tomb and found it empty and ran to tell the disciples of Jesus.
+They found the tomb empty and ran to tell the disciples of Jesus.
 The plain truth is no one would believe that Jesus was alive until he saw Him with his own eyes.
 No one was expecting Him to be alive.
 They went expecting to find a dead man, a corpse, in the tomb.